miranda-zhang/cloud-computing-schema/README.md

 The development version of the ontology is in [ontology_dev](ontology_dev/) folder.

+We have also registerd an entry at http://prefix.cc

 # Site
-The actual site is hosted via [Github page](https://miranda-zhang.github.io/cloud-computing-schema/v1.0/index-en.html) Source code is in the `gh-page` branch.
+The actual site is hosted via Github page.
+Source code is in the `gh-page` branch.

 # Examples